 - Summary — Find Your Perfect Match

-- Engineers who live in the terminal → CLI — full feature set, automation hooks, CI/CD integration
+- Engineers who live in the terminal → CLI — full feature set, Skills, Hooks, CI/CD.
+The version I actually use all day.

-- Zero-setup seekers → Web — browser-based development straight from GitHub repos
+- Zero-setup seekers → Web — browser-based development on GitHub repos.
+Safe sandbox, but don’t use it for hosting a live web app.

-This article breaks down every difference — features, limitations, pricing, and exactly how to choose.
+This article breaks down every difference — features, limitations, pricing, and exactly how to choose — with the real-world pricing journey I went through (Pro → Max 5x → Max 20x).
 Let’s start with a side-by-side overview.

 | Feature | CLI | Web (claude.ai) | Desktop |